Engagement Ring Guide

 Cut - how well the diamond has been cut, proportional well-cut diamonds deliver the highest amount of sparkle.

-Colour - the colour of the diamond which ranges from clear (desirable) to a brown or yellow tone (undesirable), the colour grading scale ranges from D-Z with D considered the clearest diamond.
+Color - the color of the diamond which ranges from clear (desirable) to a brown or yellow tone (undesirable), the color grading scale ranges from D-Z with D considered the clearest diamond.

 You can take a look at our diamond education guide if you are still unsure on what to look out for.

-Precious metals have different qualities and properties, so it is important to consider these alongside what jewellery your partner already wears.
-You will want the engagement ring to complement or match their current jewellery pieces.
+Precious metals have different qualities and properties, so it is important to consider these alongside what jewelry your partner already wears.
+You will want the engagement ring to complement or match their current jewelry pieces.

-Platinum - a durable metal which pairs perfectly with diamonds and coloured gems.
+Platinum - a durable metal which pairs perfectly with diamonds and colored gems.

-Yellow gold - a traditional precious metal great for those who tend to wear gold jewellery every day.
+Yellow gold - a traditional precious metal great for those who tend to wear gold jewelry every day.

 White gold - possibly the most popular gold metal type due to it’s elegant and versatile tone.